kvpradap/py_stringmatching/docs/Installation.rst

 .. note::
-    The user need not install these dependency packages before installing py_stringmatching.
-T he py_stringmatching installer will automatically install the required packages.
+    The user need not install these dependency packages before installing the py_stringmatching package.
+    The py_stringmatching installer will automatically install the required packages.

 Step by Step Installation Instruction